pluf/di/doc/lazy-injection.md

 ## Optimizing performances

-PHP-DI needs to generate proxies of the classes you mark as "*lazy*".
+DI needs to generate proxies of the classes you mark as "*lazy*".

 By default those proxies are generated on every HTTP request, this is good for development but not for production.